Advertisement

 “Despite every effort… I won’t get to be there,” he shared in a post on Instagram.
 “I won’t get to stand on that stage and thank every soul in the theater for showing up for me, and against cancer, when I needed it most.”

-While James couldn’t attend the reunion in person, he appear virtually.
-James shared a pre-recorded video where he thanked fans for their love and joked that his replacement Lin was an upgrade his children supported.
+While James couldn’t attend the reunion in person, he appeared virtually.
+James shared a pre-recorded video where he thanked fans for their love and joked that his replacement Lin, was an upgrade his children supported.

-When did James Van Der Beek receive a cancer diagnosis?
+When did James Van Der Beek receive the cancer diagnosis?

 In August 2023, at age 46, James Van Der Beek was diagnosed with stage 3 colorectal cancer.
 He underwent a colonoscopy prompted by changes in his bowel habits — a common early sign he initially dismissed as diet-related.